STRML/textFit/README.md

 Multiline Strings
 -----------------

-If your text has multiple lines, jQuery.textFit() will automatically detect that and disable white-space: no-wrap!
+If your text has multiple lines, textFit() will automatically detect that and disable white-space: no-wrap!
 No changes are necessary.

 ```html